-- Overflow – when a big rainfall comes, your rain garden may overflow, ensure you have an overflow that is resistant to erosion, flows away from your house and neighbouring properties, and it a couple inches lower than your inlet.
+- Overflow – when a big rainfall comes, your rain garden may overflow, ensure you have an overflow that is resistant to erosion, flows away from your house and neighbouring properties, and is a couple of inches lower than your inlet.

-- Distance from your house – rain gardens should always be at least 3m from your house in order to keep your basement dry.
+- Distance from your house – rain gardens should always be at least 3m from your house to keep your basement dry.

 Soakaway pits and rain gardens can both help infiltrate rainwater leading to reduced run-off from your property.
 Soakaways are particularly helpful when space is limited or when you want to maintain grassed areas while also infiltrating rainwater.

-The effectiveness of your soakaway pit depends on a number of factors including its depth, size, the natural infiltration rates of your soil, and the fill material you choose for your soakaway.
+The effectiveness of your soakaway pit depends on several factors including its depth, size, the natural infiltration rates of your soil, and the fill material you choose for your soakaway.
 Consider the following aspects when designing your soakaway pit:

 - Pre-treatment – screens and sedimentation chambers can prevent leaves and other debris from getting into your soakaway, this can improve function and extend the life of your soakaway.

 - Rainwater inlet – your inlet can be on the surface or buried under the surface, but care should be taken to make sure it is sloped away from your foundation.